Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 Utah State Stats and Trends

-- The Aggies have been favored by 5.5 points or more two times this season and covered the spread in one of them.
+- The Aggies have covered the spread once this season when favored by 5.5 points or more (in two chances).

 - Utah State's games this year have gone over the total in two out of seven opportunities (28.6%).

-- Utah State is 2-0 against the spread and 2-0 overall this season when the team puts up more than 31.8 points.
+- When Utah State scores more than 31.8 points, it is 2-0 against the spread and 2-0 overall.

-- Utah State is 2-0 against the spread and 2-0 overall when the team picks up over 448.3 yards.
+- When Utah State piles up more than 448.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Aggies have 11 giveaways this season, while the Rainbow Warriors have 18 takeaways .

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.